 Projects are evaluated for consistency with the local air quality management plans, which links local planning and individual Projects to the regional plans developed to meet the ambient air quality standards.
-The assessment takes into consideration whether a Project forms part of the planned conditions identified in local plans (General Plan Land Use and Zoning) and whether the Project adheres to the City's air quality goals and policies to determine whether a Project was included in the local development assumptions that formed part of the regional Air Quality Management Plan.
+The assessment takes into consideration whether the Project forms part of the expected conditions identified in local plans (General Plan Land Use and Zoning) and whether the Project adheres to the City's air quality goals, policies, and local development assumptions factored into the regional Air Quality Management Plan.
 As previously discussed, the undeveloped Project property has a Light Industrial General Plan and Zoning designation, which has been established to permit the development of business parks and industrial uses.
 In its current condition, the undeveloped Project site is surrounded by vacant land and is not located within close proximity of existing residential uses or other densely populated areas of the City or County.